buildkite/docs/pages/pipelines/rules.md

 # Pipeline rules

-Pipeline rules is a Buildkite feature used to manage and organize permissions between pipelines and other resources.
+Rules is a Buildkite feature used to manage and organize permissions between Buildkite resources.

 Rules express that an action is allowed between a source resource (e.g. a pipeline) and a target resource (e.g. another pipeline).
 Rules allow you to break out of the defaults provided by Buildkite such as cluster boundaries.